microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_TeamsChannel/readme.md

 # Description

-This resource is used to add and update channels in existing Teams
+This resource is used to add and update channels in existing Teams.